Deliverables Overview

 DroneFTP processes high-quality aerial imagery to generate these deliverables.
 Proper flight planning and image quality (including overlap and consistency) ensure optimal results.

-Data Collection Guidelines (Photogrammetry & LiDAR)
+Data Collection Guidelines (Photogrammetry)

 1. Use High Overlap (Photogrammetry Only)